loris/api-query-params/README.md

 - Useful to limit fields to return in each records.
 - Default operator key is `fields`.
 - It accepts a comma-separated list of fields.
 Default behavior is to specify fields to return.
 Use `-` prefixes to return all fields except some specific fields.
-- Due to a MongoDB limitation, you cannot combine inclusion and exclusion semantics in a single projection with the exception of the _id field.
+- Due to a MongoDB limitation, you cannot combine inclusion and exclusion semantics in a single projection with the exception of the \_id field.
+- It also accepts JSON string to use more powerful projection operators (`$`, `$elemMatch` or `$slice`)

 ```js
 aqp('fields=id,url');